opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

 422\.
 No appeal shall lie from an order directing or refusing to direct the issue of an order for review of detention or from an order made under section 418 but the High Court or Judge of the High Court may at any time adjourn the hearing for the decision of a Court consisting of 3 or more Judges.

-38     The predecessor of s 422 of CPC 2010 has been interpreted by the High Court in two instances as barring an applicant who was refused an order for review of detention in the High Court from appealing to the Court of Appeal (see _Salwant Singh s/o Amer Singh v Public Prosecutor_ [2008] SGHC 164 at [15] and _Salwant Singh s/o Amer Singh v Public Prosecutor_ [2009] 3 SLR(R) 105 at [14]).
+38     The predecessor of s 422 of CPC 2010 has been interpreted by the High Court in two instances as barring an applicant who was refused an order for review of detention in the High Court from appealing to the Court of Appeal (see _Salwant Singh s/o Amer Singh v Public Prosecutor_ <span class="citation">[2008] SGHC 164</span> at [15] and _Salwant Singh s/o Amer Singh v Public Prosecutor_ <span class="citation">[2009] 3 SLR(R) 105</span> at [14]).
 In _Tan Yock Lin_ at ch XIX para 151, the learned author also appears to share a similar understanding of the predecessor of s 422 of CPC 2010 ( _ie_ , s 335 of CPC 1985):

  In Singapore, the Court of Appeal’s ordinary appellate jurisdiction is to hear appeals against any decision made by the High Court in exercise of the High Court’s original criminal jurisdiction.
 If a case begins in the lower courts, there can be no further appeal to the Court of Appeal, unless the case is first transferred to the High Court to continue thereafter as a High Court case.